Felix’s Story… Your Donations Matter

 Click here to donate today

-Anyone interested in making a tax-deductible donation to help Felix can send checks to Global Health Cares, c/o Leslie Caputo, Treasurer, 18 Cole St., Laconia NH 03246.
+Anyone interested in making a tax-deductible donation to help Felix can make a donation online by clicking here.
 The nonprofit’s 501(c)(3) number is 37-1489189.
-You can also make a donation online by clicking here.

 Global Health Cares (GHC) is a non-profit organization started in 2001 by Joseph (Jay) Jordan O.D and Chris Fields O.D., President, and.
 Mark Milot, who saw an opportunity to improve the lives and well-being of many Nicaraguans (the second poorest country in the Western Hemisphere).
 GHC aims to help provide increased infrastructure to the health care opportunities in Nicaragua.
 On an annual basis individuals volunteering for Global Health Care have been traveling there to help villagers all over the country, on many of these trips Felix has been there to volunteer to help his fellow Nicaraguans despite his own medical limitations.